blekenbleu/blekenbleu.github.io/GitHubW10.md

   Schwaderer.
 * Drop ruby 1.8 support and use IO.popen.
 Pull request #2441 by Nobuyoshi
   Nakada.
 * Drop ruby 2.2 support.
-Pull request #2487 by David Rodríguez.
+Pull request #2487 by David Rodriguez.
 * Remove some old compatibility code.
-Pull request #2488 by David Rodríguez.
+Pull request #2488 by David Rodriguez.
 * Remove .document from src.
 Pull request #2489 by Colby Swandale.
 * Remove old version support.
 Pull request #2493 by Nobuyoshi Nakada.
 * [BudlerVersionFinder] set .filter! and .compatible? to match only on